eclipse-velocitas/velocitas-docs/content/en/docs/val/vehicle_service.md

             self._registered = False
 ```

-If the Dapr side car is ready to forwarded communication can be checked with the [GRPC Health Checking Protocol ](https://grpc.github.io/grpc/core/md_doc_health-checking.html), see also [Python gRPC Health Checking](https://grpc.github.io/grpc/python/grpc_health_checking.html).
+If the Dapr side car is ready to forward, communication can be checked with the [GRPC Health Checking Protocol ](https://grpc.github.io/grpc/core/md_doc_health-checking.html), see also [Python gRPC Health Checking](https://grpc.github.io/grpc/python/grpc_health_checking.html).

 ## Interaction with the vehicle data broker (optional)